soraxas/firmware/README.md

     - `last` always refers to the previously used layer/keymap (i.e., `stackTop-1` or `stackTop+1`)
   - terminology:
     - switch means loading the target keymap and reseting layer-switching context
-    - toggle refers to switching a layer and remaining there
+    - toggle refers to activating a layer and remaining there (plus the activated layer is pushed onto layer stack)
-    - hold refers to switching to a layer when the command is activated and switching back when the activation key is released
+    - hold refers to activating to a layer when the command is activated and switching back when the activation key is released (plus the activated layer is pushed onto layer stack and then removed again)
+  - implementation details:
+    - layer stack contains information about switch type (held  or toggle) and a boolean which indicates whether the record is active.
+Once hold ends or untoggle is issued, the corresponding record (not necessarily the top record) is marked as "inactive".
+Whenever some record is marked inactive, all inactive records are poped from top of the stack.
+    - the stack contains both layer id and keymap id.
+If keymap ids of previous/current records do not match, full keymap is reloaded.
   - `switchKeymap` will load the keymap by its abbreviation and reset the stack.
   - `switchLayer/switchKeymapLayer` are deprecated.
 They simply push the layer onto stack (or pop in case of `previous`) without any further handling.
 Should be replaced by toggle/untoggle/hold layer commands.
   - `toggleLayer` toggles the layer.